-BECAUSE CANCER in pet dogs is so commonplace, the animals might be able to assist in solving an age-old mystery.
-Almost everyone has an Uncle Bill who smoked two packs a day and never got lung cancer.
+Pet dogs could serve as sentinels watchdogs; if you will to identify Almost everyone has an Uncle Bill who smoked two packs a day and never got lung cancer.
 So what factors determine cancer resistance?
 One way to tease out the answer is to find populations resistant to cancer and study them closely-their genetics, their diet and their lifestyle.